DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 This section introduces you to the core concepts of DataSQRL and provides enough context for you to start building your own data services in DataSQRL.

-We will extend our [Customer 360 data service](nutshop-tutorial) for our nut shop to illustrate the concepts with examples.
-We are going to add product recommendations, a nutritional analysis, and much more.
+We will extend our [Customer 360 data service](../nutshop-tutorial) for our nut shop to illustrate the concepts with examples.
+We are going to add product recommendations, a nutritional analysis, and more.
 It'll be a riot.
-Please read the [introductory tutorial](nutshop-tutorial) first, so you can follow along.
+Please read the [introductory tutorial](../nutshop-tutorial) first, so you can follow along.
 It only takes 10 minutes.

 ## What is DataSQRL? {#whatis}